isw-kudos/huddo-docs/docs/boards/security.md

 - CSRF is not a threat as all our APIs are strictly JSON and we don't support CORS.
 - We use token based express-sessions and helmetJS for express to provide additional security around XSS, framing, and sessions.
 Tokens are JWT encoded with secret keys.
 - SQL injection is not relevant as we are not using any SQL dbs.
-- We use Content-Security-Policy headers to limit framing to only be self and Connections Cloud to prevent clickjacking
+- We use Content-Security-Policy headers to limit framing to only be self and Collab Cloud to prevent clickjacking
 - We add X-Content-Type header 'nosniff' to prevent Content sniffing
 - We use a standard REST API pattern.
 Entity IDs are passed as URL params where applicable for all http requests (GET, POST, PUT, DELETE).
 No actual data is passed as URL params or query params.